Cyril Nri: Career

-He is best known for playing the role of Superintendent Adam Okaro, later chief superintendent, in the long-running ITV police drama The Bill.
-He also had a role as Graham, a barrister colleague of Miles and Anna, in both series of the cult BBC TV drama series This Life.
+He is best known for playing Superintendent Adam Okaro, later Chief Superintendent, in the long-running ITV police drama The Bill.

-After drama school at the Bristol Old, Vic Nri started acting life at The Royal Shakespeare Company where his first role was Lucius in Ron Daniel's 1982 production of Julius Caesar.
+After drama school at the Bristol Old Vic, Nri started acting life at The Royal Shakespeare Company, where his first role was Lucius in Ron Daniels' 1982 production of Julius Caesar.
 He played Ariel to Max Von Sydow's Prospero in Jonathan Miller's 1988 production of The Tempest.

-In 2008, he starred alongside other former The Bill favourites Philip Whitchurch and Russell Boulter in an episode of BBC1's Waking the Dead.

 In 2009, he appeared in The Observer at the Royal National Theatre.

 In 2009 and 2010, he appeared in Law & Order UK as Judge Demarco and again reprised this role in the 2012 and 2013 series of the show.

-In February 2010, he guest starred in Doctors.

-In November 2010, he appeared in Series 4 of The Sarah Jane Adventures, in the "Lost in Time" episodes.
-He later reappeared in October 2011, in the opening episode of Series 5, "Sky".

 In 2012–13, he played Cassius in Greg Doran's Royal Shakespeare Company production of Julius Caesar in Stratford upon Avon, London and New York, where in his New York Times review Ben Brantley said of Nri, "Mr. Nri's expression as he registers Caesar's words is that of a man who feels a noose tightening around his neck.
 Wary and sly, scared and manipulative, Mr. Nri is an excellent Cassius, capturing the climate of paranoia and politicking that thickens the air."

 In 2016, he earned a British Academy Television Award nomination for his performance as Lance in the Russell T. Davies TV series Cucumber.
 He also appeared in an episode of Goodnight Sweetheart playing a doctor at the hospital where Yvonne Sparrow loses her unborn child (series 4).

 In 2016, he played Polonius in Simon Godwin's production of Hamlet for the Royal Shakespeare Company.

-In late October 2016, he made his debut as a recurring character in the Doctor Who spin-off Class.

-In 2017, he also had a minor role in an episode of the long-running BBC detective programme Death in Paradise, playing a corrupt mayor.
+In 2017, Nri appeared on stage at the Dorfman Theatre, London, in Barber Shop Chronicles by Inua Ellams.

 In 2020, he played a barrister in the BBC drama Noughts and Crosses.

 In 2021, he played Sheldon in the Royal National Theatre's production of Trouble in Mind by Alice Childress.

+Nri played Bill in the Young Vic's 2023 revival of Zinnie Harris' Further than the Furthest Thing.

 Personal life

-Nri has been married, and now identifies as gay.
-He has two grown-up children.
+Nri has been married and is gay.